jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 *********************************************************************************

 * The code I type is highlighted and comes after something like ``I type this in the terminal``
-* The output (result) of the code I type after I press :kbd:`enter/return` on the keyboard comes after ``the terminal shows ...``
+* The output (result) of the code I type after I press :kbd:`enter/return` on the keyboard usually comes after ``the terminal shows ...``
 * if you get a different result from what I promise then one of two things happened

   - I made a mistake or
   - You made a mistake

   To make sure it is my mistake check that you typed the same thing I typed.
-If you still have a different result after you check, email jacobitegboje@gmail.com or text or call 1-469-751-7595
+If you still have a different result after you check, email jacobitegboje@gmail.com or text 1-469-751-7595 with the error

 * commands are given to the computer with space between arguments or options, for example